AAMasters/AACarol/README.md

-# I'm Carol, an AA e-Bot!
+# I'm Carol, an AA i-Bot!

 ### My Specialty
 I take a snapshot of order books of each market every minute, and store the info in separate files per market.